dbmurphy/commit-message-validator/README.md

 ### Subject

-A brief but meaningfull description of the change.
+A brief but meaningful description of the change.
-Here are recommandations for writing your subject:
+Here are recommendations for writing your subject:

 - use the imperative, present tense: "change" not "changed" nor "changes"
 - don't capitalize first letter